zachalbert/ldthw/_typography/015-typography-content-hierarchy.md

 ## Exercise
 1. Open the design document you started in the [last exercise]({{ site.baseurl }}{% link _typography/010-typography-goals.md %}).
 In this exercise, you're going to be laying out all the content you'll need to build a typographic system.
 2. Select the <span data-keyCombo="frame">frame tool</span>, and create a new "Desktop" sized frame, or draw a frame that is 1024x1024.
-3. In more modern design tools, managing lots of typography can be a bit of a challenge.
-Each element in your content hierarchy will need its own block of text.
-I will provide you with some text you can use for this exercise, copied from [wikipedia's article on Fiji](https://en.wikipedia.org/wiki/Fiji#Tourism).
+3. In Figma, each element in your content hierarchy will need its own block of text.
+I will provide you with some text you can use for this exercise, copied from [Wikipedia's article on Fiji](https://en.wikipedia.org/wiki/Fiji#Tourism).

 For each of the rows in the following table, copy the text into a new fixed-width text block in your design document in order.
-Don't worry too much about the width of the text blocks, but make sure they fit within the desktop frame you created in the previous step.
+Don't worry too much about the width of the text blocks yet, but make sure they fit within the desktop frame you created in the previous step.

 | Text Block Type | Level in Content Hierarchy | Tag in HTML | Default Size[^1] | Sample Text[^2] |
 |-|-|-|-|